 “Likewise, Australia was the most popular outbound travel destination for Kiwis.
 New Zealand is Australia’s second-largest source market for visitors (behind China), with 1.4 million visitors in 2019, accounting for 15% of total visitors to Australia.”

 For the time being, hopeful tourists logging on to a flight-finding website hoping to book a trip to New Zealand may find there are some flights now available for trips across the ditch, with Qantas and Air New Zealand having ramped up their flight numbers since the bubble opened.
 There may not be as much airline competition in the short-term as in the pre-pandemic era, however, with Qantas’ main Australian rival, Virgin Australia, having said the “evolving border requirements” of the bubble meant it would remain a domestic-only airline for the next few months.

-Travel insurance to New Zealand: Can you buy it now and what will it cover?
+Travel insurance to New Zealand: Can I buy it now and what will it cover?

 Before the travel bubble was announced, Canstar finance expert Steve Mickenbecker said travel insurance sales should resume once international travel restrictions are lifted.

-“Some companies are already selling travel insurance, for people who are buying their trips in advance, such as for travel in October,” Mr Mickenbecker said.
+“Some companies are already selling travel insurance, for people who are buying their trips in advance,” Mr Mickenbecker said.